Corruption in Kyrgyzstan: The USSR

+Corruption in Kyrgyzstan originated as part of the Corruption in the Soviet Union.

 At first, bribery in Soviet Kyrgyzstan was recognized as counter-revolutionary activity, and the 1922 Criminal Code provided for execution for this crime.
 Despite the toughness of criminal norms, corruption continued to exist in the USSR as well in the judicial system and law enforcement agencies.

 Thus, at the expense of the union center, there was a further economic strengthening of the lowest level of the state as a corporation - an enterprise, and the cash flows that the directors could control significantly increased.

 A fictitious economy arose and operated, which did not create goods, but the wind of which blew the sails of illegal business well and made it possible to feed well those who were "at the helm of power" not only administrative, but, above all, economic.
 This includes the production of surplus, low-quality and counterfeit products; inflationary and speculative price increases.
 The additions to the fulfillment of the plan are especially indicative.
 All this served the appropriation of surplus value by private individuals, one way or another involved in production.

 As KGB General A.G.
 Sidorenko recalls, Andropov more than once sent Brezhnev operational materials about the extortion of some party leaders, but usually they returned with a note: "Reported, destroy."

 By the beginning of the perestroika, “their own people” in the state (and perhaps in the party) structures had not only domestic “shadow” companies, but also foreign capital, which in this way also had the opportunity to influence the policy of the Soviet state.

 The law on cooperation, adopted in 1989, laid the foundation for the legalization of underground workshops and the privatization of state property.